London Murders | Doctor Crippen

 Dr. Harvey Hawley Crippen

-Dr Crippen was born in Coldwater, Michigan in 1862 and became an American Doctor after he studied at the Homeopathic hospital college of Cleveland.
-After graduation he moved to New York and married Charlotte Bell, a student nurse.
-She bore him a son, and was about to have a second child when she died of a stroke in early 1890.
-Six months later Crippen at the Brooklyn surgery where he was assistant physician, met the 19-year old Kunigude Mackamotzki, who adopted the simpler name of Cora Turner, they married in the fall of 1892.
+Dr Crippen was born in Coldwater, Michigan in 1862.
+He became an American Doctor after studying at the Homoeopathic hospital college of Cleveland.
+After his graduation, he moved to New York and married Charlotte Bell, a student nurse.
+She bore him a son, they were about to have a second child when she died of a stroke in early 1890.
+Six months later Crippen at the Brooklyn surgery where he was the assistant physician when he met 19-year old Kunigude Mackamotzki, who adopted the simpler name of Cora Turner, they married in the fall of 1892.

-Mrs Crippen alias Belle Elmore in a stage leaflet
+Mrs Cora Crippen alias Belle Elmore in a stage leaflet

 39 Hilldrop Crescent (since demolished).

-This modern block of flats stands on the site of 39 Hilldrop Crescent, where Dr. Crippen's house stood.
+This modern block of flats stands on the site of 39 Hilldrop Crescent, where Dr Crippen's house once stood.
 The same tree remains in the foreground and is still flourishing.

 Crippen and his wife Cora settled in London in 1890, where he worked for a patent medicine company at Albion House, New Oxford Street.
-In the late summer of 1905 the Crippen’s moved from their West End home to the more rundown area of Tufnell Park, and a semi-detached house at 39 Hilldrop Crescent.
-By this time Cora was working in the music halls around Camden Town, and was a well known by the stage name of Belle Elmore.
-She had taken a few lovers, and was showered with gifts and money.
-One of her lovers was much younger than her, and was entertained a few time in front of her husband at 39 Hilldrop Crescent.
-It was around this time that Dr Crippen started an affair with his typist Ethel le Neve, whom had worked for him since 1903.
+In the late summer of 1905, the Crippen’s moved from their West End home to the more run-down area of Tufnell Park, buying a semi-detached house at 39 Hilldrop Crescent.
+By this time Cora was working in the music halls around Camden Town and was well known by the stage name of Belle Elmore.
+She had taken a few lovers, and they showered her with gifts and money.
+One of her lovers was much younger than her and was entertained a few time in front of her humiliated husband at 39 Hilldrop Crescent.
+It was around this time that Dr Crippen started an affair with his typist Ethel le Neve, who had worked for him since 1903.

 The ghastly remains of Mrs Crippen in the coal cellar.

-Neighbours had been told by Dr. Crippen, that his wife had returned to the United States on February 2nd to attend to business.
-A short time later he was saying she was seriously ill with pneumonia, and later still that she had died and had been cremated near San Francisco, with the ashes on the way back to him.
+Neighbours had been told by Dr Crippen that his wife had returned to the United States on February 2nd, to attend to business.
+A short time later he was saying she was seriously ill with pneumonia, and later still that she had died and had been cremated near San Francisco, with her ashes sent on the way back to him.
 Friends were not satisfied with this explanation and on June 30th New Scotland Yard was informed of the disappearance.
-Crippen was interviewed soon afterwards, and admitted he had told a pack of lies and that he had quarrelled with his wife, whom had now left him.
+Crippen was interviewed soon afterwards, he admitted that he had told a pack of lies and that he had quarrelled with his wife, who had now left him.
 He thought she had gone back to the States.

 Miss Le Neve dressed as the boy Robinson on the deck.

 Chief Inspector Walter Dew was sent to investigate further with Detective Mitchell, on Friday, 8th July.
-On arrival at 39 Hilldrop Crescent they were greeted by a French maid and Ethel le Neve, whom wore a brooch belonging to Mrs Crippen.
-Ethel claimed to be the house keeper; agreeing to accompany the Inspector to Albion House to be interview along with Dr Crippen.
+On arrival at 39 Hilldrop Crescent, they were greeted by a French maid and Ethel le Neve, who wore a brooch belonging to Mrs Crippen.
+Ethel claimed to be the housekeeper; agreeing to accompany the Inspector to Albion House, to be interview along with Dr Crippen.

-The following day Dr. Crippen and Miss Le Nove, whom he had told friends they were now married, left Hilltop Crescent for the last time at 1pm.
+The following day Dr Crippen and Miss Le Nove, who he had told friends they were now married, left Hilltop Crescent for the last time at 1 pm.

-The "Montrose" was a slow steamer going from Europe to Canada, with a top speed of twelve knots per hour, her masts were newly fitted with wireless installation for morse code.
-Once it was discovered the two were aboard Scotland yard went into action, informing the captain that Crippen was on board.
-The Canadian police were notified and for ten days Crippen and his companion were trying to avoid detection, not knowing how the police were giving chase, and how through much publicity the world was aware of them both.
-As the ship docked in port, Inspector Dew disguised as a ships pilot effected complete surprise with the shout "I WANT YOU, CRIPPEN".
+The "Montrose" was a slow steamer going from Europe to Canada, with a top speed of twelve knots per hour, her masts were newly fitted with wireless installation for Morse code.
+Once it was discovered the two were aboard, Scotland yard went into action, informing the captain that Crippen was a passenger on board.
+The Canadian police were notified and for ten days Crippen and his companion were trying to avoid detection, not realising the police were giving chase, and how through much publicity, the world was aware of them both.
+As the ship docked in port, Inspector Dew, disguised as a ship's pilot, effected complete surprise with the shout "I WANT YOU, CRIPPEN".
 They were both arrested and brought back to London, England to face trial at the Old Bailey.

-The post-mortem was carried out by Dr. Wilcox, his findings were that Mrs Crippen was poisoned with Hyoscin, the first and only time this poison had been used to murder.
+The post-mortem examination was carried out by Dr Wilcox, his findings were that Mrs Crippen was poisoned with Hyoscin, the first and only time this poison had been used to murder.
 It has a salt and bitter taste that could be hidden in tea, coffee, beer or spirits.
-Dr. Crippen and Le Neve were tried separately, Crippin for murder, Ethel Le Neve as accessory after the fact.
+Dr Crippen and Le Neve were tried separately, Crippin for murder, Ethel Le Neve as an accessory after the fact.

-Dr. Crippen was found guilty of the murder of his wife and was sentenced to death.
-Where as Miss Le Neve was found not guilt of being accessory after the fact and was freed.
+Dr Crippen was found guilty of the murder of his wife and was sentenced to death.
+Whereas Miss Le Neve was found not guilty of being an accessory after the fact and was freed.

 Dr.Crippen was executed on November 23rd at 9 am in Pentonville Prison.